Saas Bina Sasural: Plot

-In this moment of joy, Toasty gets to know that she has brain tumor and learns that she has very less time left.
-She tends not to tell this to her family and make them sad, and plans to live her last days by making her family happy.
-At the same time her childhood friend, Simran (or, Smiley) comes to stay with the Chaturvedis who brings back the old and happy memories of the family members.
-Dadaji learns about Toasty's health and worries but keeps shut after force from Toasty.
-He makes Toasty think for Tej.
-She plans to get Tej married to a woman who would love and care for him like her and sees Smiley as the perfect one.
-She strives to bring them close to each other.
-But soon later she plans to leave the family as she hardly has any time to live.
-However, Nitika and Maalti learns about Toasty's disease individually.
-Maalti also informs Pashu.
-While the rest remain unaware of it until then when Toasty asks her parents to say that she never reached her destination as she died of brain tumor before that.
-They obey her and the Chaturvedis after learning about Toasty's death break into pieces.

-Soon later Maalti's baby is born.
-Smiley helped in her delivery but after this she plans to leave the family and go, but is stopped by the Chaturvedis.
 Pashu's daughter is named Toasty in memory of Toasty.
 Also, Smiley and Tej participate in the Salsa competition because it was Toasty's wish and Smiley eventually falls in love with Tej.
 Since it was Toasty's wish to get Smiley and Tej married, the whole family arrange Smiley's marriage to Tej.
 Tej unwillingly agrees to marry Smiley because it was Toasty's wish.
 However, when Tej finds out that Toasty is alive, he tries backing out of the marriage, despite knowing the fact that Smiley is in love with him.
 He tries convincing the family about Toasty's existence, but nobody except Smiley believes him.
 Smiley helps Tej in finding Toasty and they succeed.
 Tej forces Toasty to return home and after much persuasion she returns, returning the smiles of all the family members.
 She meets her niece, and Chedidlal promises to treat Toasty to the biggest surgeon available.
 After that Toasty and Tej remarry.